It’s been a whirlwind of planning and working, but at least I’m managing to keep up with posting and reading posts, even if I’m a little behind!

 Something inside me just bubbled with happiness when he said this.
 He isn’t the type to write me paragraphs or anything, and that’s okay.
 Sure, they’d be nice to get but what I’ve found more important is the actions he puts into making me feel loved.
 My first love showered me with paragraphs and social media posts, but there was the lack of communication missing.

-Various types of love exist with different people; Stephen isn’t the type to write out his feelings, or say them.
-This is excruciatingly frustrating since I am a writer in love with words and all things Nicholas Sparks level, but I do appreciate his efforts and own way to show me that he genuinely loves me.
+Various types of love exist with different people; Stephen isn’t the type to write out his feelings, or shower me with him.
+This is excruciatingly frustrating since I am a writer in love with words and all things Nicholas Sparks level, but I do appreciate his efforts and own way to show me that he genuinely loves me through other ways.

 Love is displayed with the smallest touch of reassurance, the whispers in the midst of a loud world, and the comfort in silence that is sent telepathically between the couple.
 It’s the moments where the public eye can witness just the surface of something rooted so deeply between them.